Debanitrkl/FlipkartGrid/CustomDash-master/README.md

 # CustomDash
-This is the repository for Customer Dashboard, a set of tools to monitor customer behaviour and predict customer churn probability.
+This is the repository for trend analysis using blogs